What is emotional eating?

 6-Boredom or feelings of emptiness:

 Do you ever eat just to give yourself something to do, to alleviate boredom, or as a way to fill a void in your life?
-You sense unfulfilled and empty, and food is a way to occupy your mouth and your time.
-In the moment, it fills you up and distracts you from underlying emotions of purposelessness and dissatisfaction with your life.
+You feel unfulfilled and empty, and food is a way to occupy your mouth and your time.
+At the moment, it fills you up and distracts you from underlying emotions of purposelessness and dissatisfaction with your life.

 7-Shame or guilt: